 Graduates with an Associate Degree from Bakersfield College may choose to continue their education at a university to earn a 4-year degree.
 See your Counselor and/or a Transfer Specialist for specific questions, options, and opportunities.

-Academic Department: Kinesiology, Health, and Athletics
+Academic Department: Kinesiology, Health, Athletics, and Public Health Sciences

 Career & Learning Pathway: Health Sciences Pathway